SwedbankPay/developer.swedbankpay.com/_includes/prices.md

-{% assign hide-direct-debit = include.hide-direct-debit | default: false %}
-{% assign hide-mobile-pay = include.hide-mobile-pay | default: false %}
+{% assign payment-instrument = include.payment-instrument | default: 'creditcard' %}

 The `prices` resource lists the prices related to a specific payment.